safespring/docs/content/compute/image.md

 1. Create a snapshot from an existing instance (either via openstack cli or in the Horizon webui).

-> **note**
->
+    !!! note
-> Creating a snapshot takes some time since the whole instance disk image
-> will be uploaded to the Glance image service over a
+        Creating a snapshot takes some time since the whole instance disk image will be uploaded to the Glance image service over a network connection.
-> network connection.
 This will be the time to get some coffee.

 2. From the command line, list the all images in the project and verify that the snapshot is visible: